Georgia PM Says won Battle With Pro-EU Protesters As Crisis Deepens - UrduPoint

 Georgia PM Says 'won Battle' With Pro-EU Protesters As Crisis Deepens

+Georgia's Prime Minister Irakli Kobakhidze on Friday claimed victory in a "battle" against the pro-Western opposition, even as a crisis fuelled by his suspension of EU talks showed no signs of easing

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 6th Dec, 2024) Georgia's Prime Minister Irakli Kobakhidze on Friday claimed victory in a "battle" against the pro-Western opposition, even as the post-election crisis fuelled by his suspension of EU talks showed no signs of easing.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 6th Dec, 2024) Georgia's Prime Minister Irakli Kobakhidze on Friday claimed victory in a "battle" against the pro-Western opposition, even as a crisis fuelled by his suspension of EU talks showed no signs of easing.

-Tens of thousands have taken to the streets to protest against alleged electoral fraud, with Kobakhidze's shock announcement last week that EU-candidate Tbilisi would not seek to open accession talks until 2028 triggering a new wave of mass demonstrations.
+Tens of thousands have taken to the streets to protest against alleged electoral fraud and Kobakhidze's shock announcement last week that Georgia would not seek European Union membership talks until 2028.

-Since then, pro-EU protests in the capital Tbilisi have seen police making arrests and deploying tear gas and water cannons against the demonstrators.
+Police have deployed tear gas and water cannon against pro-EU protests in Tbilisi and hundreds of arrests have been made.

-But with lower turnout over the last two nights, and no clashes between protesters and riot police, Kobakhidze on Friday hailed his security forces for "successfully neutralising the protesters' capacity for violence".
+But with fewer protests over the last two nights, and no clashes on Thursday, Kobakhidze hailed his security forces for "successfully neutralising the protesters' capacity for violence".

-"We have won an important battle against liberal fascism in our country," he told a news conference on Friday, using language reminiscent of how the Kremlin in Russia targets its political opponents.
+"We have won an important battle against liberal fascism in our country," he told a news conference, using language reminiscent of how the Kremlin in Russia targets its political opponents.

 "But the fight is not over.
 Liberal fascism in Georgia must be defeated entirely, and work towards this goal will continue," Kobakhidze said.

-He also repeated his earlier threat to "complete the process of neutralising the radical opposition".
+He repeated an earlier threat to "complete the process of neutralising the radical opposition."

 - Expected escalation -

-With protestors set to take to streets again on Friday for a ninth consecutive night and both sides ruling out a compromise, there appeared to be no clear route out of the crisis.
+With a ninth straight night of protests expected Friday and both sides ruling out a compromise, there appeared to be no clear route out of the crisis.

+The leader of opposition Lelo party, Mamuka Khazaradze, said the ruling party "no longer has the strength or resources to stand against the people."

+The government "has resorted to arresting young activists and political opponents out of fear of relentless public protests and growing civil disobedience by public servants," he told AFP.

+On Friday, the leader of opposition Akhali party, Nika Gvaramia, was sentenced to 12 days in prison while Alexandre Elisashvili, leader of the Strong Georgia opposition group, was remanded in custody for two months of pretrial detention.

-The turmoil is expected to further escalate on December 14, when Georgian Dream lawmakers are set to elect a loyalist to succeed pro-Western President Salome Zurabishvili, who is at loggerheads with the ruling party.
+More trouble is after December 14, when Georgian Dream lawmakers are to elect a loyalist to succeed pro-Western President Salome Zurabishvili, who is at loggerheads with the ruling party.

-Zurabishvili has declared Georgia's newly elected parliament and government "illegitimate" and said she will not step down until the parliamentary poll is re-run.
+Zurabishvili has declared Georgia's new parliament and government "illegitimate" and called for a re-run of the election.

-While some pro-EU protestors worried that the movement might be losing steam, most of those who rallied on Thursday night were upbeat.
+While some pro-EU protestors are worried that the movement might be losing steam, most rallying on Thursday night remained upbeat.

-Ucha, a 42-year-old doctor who gave only his first name, said he had not seen his children in a week, having come to protest every day after work.

-"Of course we are a little bit tired," he said.
-"We need a little rest, and then we will be back again."

 - 'Torture' allegations -

-Critics of Georgian Dream are enraged by what they call its betrayal of Tbilisi's bid for EU membership, which is enshrined in the constitution and supported by around 80 percent of the population.
+Critics of Georgian Dream are enraged by what they call its betrayal of Tbilisi's bid for EU membership, enshrined in the constitution and supported by around 80 percent of the population.

-Several ambassadors, a deputy foreign minister, and other officials have resigned over the decision to suspend EU accession talks.
+Several ambassadors, a deputy foreign minister, and other officials have resigned over the suspension of EU talks.

-The party, in power for more than a decade, has advanced successive pieces of controversial legislation in recent years, targeting civil society and independent media as well as curbing LGBTQ rights.
+Georgian Dream, in power for more than a decade, has advanced controversial legislation in recent years, targeting civil society and independent media and curbing LGBTQ rights.

 Brussels warned such policies were incompatible with EU membership, while domestic critics accuse the government of copying Russia's playbook.

-The United States is among the Western countries to have denounced the latest crackdown on the protests, with Washington threatening additional sanctions against the country's leaders.
+The United States is among the Western countries to have denounced the crackdown on protests, with Washington threatening additional sanctions against the country's leaders.

-Rights ombudsman Levan Ioseliani accused the police earlier this week of "torture" against those arrested.
+Rights ombudsman Levan Ioseliani this week accused the police of "torture" against those arrested.

 He said 191 detained protesters had reported mistreatment in custody, with 138 showing visible injuries.

-Following Kobakhidze's hardline rhetoric against the country's opposition, the police have also targeted Georgian Dream's political rivals, raiding party offices and arresting leaders.
+Following Kobakhidze's hardline rhetoric against the opposition, police have also targeted Georgian Dream's political rivals, raiding party offices and arresting leaders.

-In a fresh warning to the protestors, the prime minister on Friday said the police's "ability to respond to revolutionary attempts remains inexhaustible".
+In a fresh warning, the prime minister on Friday said the police's "ability to respond to revolutionary attempts remains inexhaustible".

 Recent Stories